dudarev/cghub/cghub/docs/source/howitworks.rst

         - files obtained by api.py using analysisId uri (when get_attributes==False), they ends with '-no-attr'
         - list of ids created by api_light.py, they have extension '.ids'
     - cart cache
-        - cached files for one uid, used when collecting metadata, manifest of summary file.
+        - cached files for one analysis id, used when collecting metadata, manifest of summary file.
 Adds when adding files to cart if not exists yet.
 Can be saved few versions of files for different last_modified.
 Path to these files calculated using next pattern: {CART_CACHE_DIR}/{analysis_id}/{last_modified}/analysis[Full|Short].xml

 Folders where cache should be stored specified in settings (CART_CACHE_DIR).

 Cart cache
 ----------

-When user adds some files to cart, this files will be saved to cache if they not exists here yet.
+When user adds some files to cart, this files will be saved to cache if they not exists here yet (using cache_results_task).
 For every added file will be created two files in cache: one is analysisFull.xml and second is analysisShort.xml that contains only most necessary attributes and used to build manifest file.

 Path to analysis file can be obtained by next function:

 .. autofunction:: cghub.apps.cart.cache.get_analysis_path

+To get wsapi.api.Result object for specified analysis_id and last_modified can be used next function:

+.. autofunction:: cghub.apps.cart.cache.get_analysis

 If file will be not  cached, program will try to upload it.
 In case when file with specified analysis_id for specified last_modified will be not found, will be raised AnalysisFileException exception.

-To get wsapi.api.Result object for specified analysis_id and last_modified can be used next function:

-.. autofunction:: cghub.apps.cart.cache.get_analysis

 Adding files to cart
 ====================